 Once you've registered, you'll receive everything you need to organise the day.
 This includes, posters, case studies and handy hints and tips for fundraising.
-You will also have access to download lesson and assembly plans.
-Everything will be sent to in the post and available online from September 2014.
+Everything will be sent to you in the post from end of September, beginning of October 2014.

 How do I register?

 You can register for Day for Change 2015 by filling in our short online registration form.

 If you have any further questions about Day for Change 2015 you can: